John-Trager/John-Trager/README.md

 --->

 - 👀 I’m interested in machine learning, robotics, fintech, and turning ideas into businesses or at least cool github repos :)
-- 🔨 I’m currently learning about web systems and autonomous robotics!
+- 🔨 I’m currently learning about stock exchanges and distributed systems
 - 💭 feel free to contact me at jtrager [at] umich [dot] edu

 <!---